Replicability is Asymptotically Free in Multi-armed Bandits: Related Work

-\add{Prior to the introduction of the replicable bandit algorithm, the batched bandit problem was considered \citep{auer2002,AuerO10,Cesa-BianchiDS13,KomiyamaSN13,perchet2015,GaoHRZ19,EsfandiariKMM21}.
+Replicability was introduced by \cite{impagliazzo2022} and they designed replicable algorithms for answering statistical queries, identifying heavy hitters, finding median, and learning halfspaces.
+Since then, replicable algorithms have been studied for bandit problems~\citep{esfandiari2023replicable}, \add{reinforcement learning~\citep{DBLP:journals/corr/abs-2305-15284,karbasi2023replicability},} and clustering~\citep{esfandiari2023clustering}.
+The equivalence of various stability notions, including replicability and differential privacy~\citep{dwork2014algorithmic} was shown for a broad class of statistical problems~\citep{bun_stability2023}.
+However, the equivalence therein does not necessarily guarantee an efficient conversion. \add{\cite{Kalavasis2023} considered a relaxed notion of replicability.} \add{Note also that there are several relevant works \cite{dixon2023list,chase2023replicability} that study a different notion of replicability.} \paragraph{Stability in Sequential Learning} Stability has also been explored in the context of sequential learning.
+For example, robustness against corrupted distributions has been examined in the multi-armed bandit problem \citep{DBLP:journals/mansci/KimL16,DBLP:conf/alt/GajaneUK18,10.1007/s10994-018-5758-5,DBLP:journals/corr/abs-2203-03186}. \add{Differential privacy has also been considered in this context \citep{DBLP:conf/nips/ShariffS18,basu2019_dpbandit,DBLP:conf/uai/Hu022}.
+Differential privacy considers the change of decision against the change of a single data point, whereas in the replicable bandits, we have more than one change of data points between two datasets that are generated from the identical data-generating process.} Recent work~\citep{dong2023general} showed that an algorithm with a low average sensitivity~\citep{varma2021average} can be transformed to an online learning algorithm with low regret and inconsistency in the random-order setting, and hence in the stochastic setting. \paragraph{Batched Bandit Problem} Prior to the introduction of the replicable bandit algorithm, the batched bandit problem was considered \citep{auer2002,AuerO10,Cesa-BianchiDS13,KomiyamaSN13,perchet2015,DBLP:conf/nips/GarivierLK16,10.1287/moor.2017.0928,GaoHRZ19,pmlr-v139-jin21c,EsfandiariKMM21}.
 In this problem, the algorithm needs to determine the sequence of draws at the beginning of each batch.
 Existing replicable bandit algorithms in \cite{esfandiari2023replicable}, as well as our algorithms, adopt phased approaches, and one can find similarities in the algorithmic design. \cite{auer2002} proposed UCB2, which combines UCB with geometric size of the batches.
 Regarding the use of explore-then-commit strategy, \cite{perchet2015} considered the two-armed batched bandit problem.
 They utilized the fact that the termination of the exploration phases in the explore-then-commit algorithm only occurs in a fixed number of rounds, a concept that we also utilize in the proof of our algorithms.
 However, their algorithm does not guarantee $\rho$-replicability for $\rho < 1/2$.
 Our REC extends their results by introducing a randomized confidence level to guarantee a further level of replicability.
 Furthermore, our RSE generalizes both explore-then-commit and successive elimination \citep{GaoHRZ19,esfandiari2023replicable} in a replicable way.
 Given $K,\rho$, for sufficiently large $T$, our algorithm's performance is essentially similar to these batched algorithms \cite{perchet2015,GaoHRZ19}.
-Note that, \cite{esfandiari2023replicable} also briefly remarked the possibility of the use of the explore-then-commit strategy in replicable bandits. }
+Note that, \cite{esfandiari2023replicable} also briefly remarked the possibility of the use of the explore-then-commit strategy in replicable bandits.
+Regarding the optimized performance of explore-then-commit, a slightly adaptive variant can achieve asymptotically optimal regret bounds \cite{DBLP:conf/colt/Jin0XG21} in standard unknown-gap setting \cite{Lairobbins1985} as well as in the known-gap \cite{DBLP:conf/nips/GarivierLK16} setting.